SPARQL-Anything/sparql.anything/docs/format/CSV.md

 Located at [https://sparql-anything.cc/examples/simple.tsv](https://sparql-anything.cc/examples/simple.tsv)

-##### Use Case 1: Compute the average petal length of the species having sepal length greater that 4.9
+##### Use Case 1: Compute the average petal length of the species having sepal length greater than 4.9

 ###### Query